Diversity, anti-extremism moves undermine work, Pentagon IG warns

 The warning is the latest roadblock the Defense Department has encountered in its anti-extremism efforts.
 Critics have already warned that the initiatives could inadvertently target conservatives, Catholics and others whose beliefs could be considered “extreme” by some on the political left.

 Pentagon officials have vehemently denied the criticisms.
-They stress that the effort is aimed at identifying those who participate in potentially violent groups such as extremist militias or white supremacist organizations, and especially those who may be willing to take part in anti-government attacks such as the Jan.
+They stress that the effort is aimed at identifying those who participate in potentially violent groups such as extremist militias or White supremacist organizations, and especially those who may be willing to take part in anti-government attacks such as the Jan.
 6 storming of the U.S. Capitol.

 Sign up for Daily Newsletters